jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 #### Distinguishing Assignment Source and Target

-There’s one more ambiguity in argument access that I will resolve here.
+There’s one more ambiguity in argument access that I might resolve here.
 In an assignment call in diagram as follows:

 ![](images/Symbol%20Language%20(2004).252.png)